Updated: 5 days ago

 On April 10th, we gathered a few blocks away at Marathon & Mariposa to clean up along the freeway.
 Thank you to our volunteers, Raquel, Johanna, Katie, Chris, Kamila, Pau, Amairani, Kerly, Johanna and Perla for the help!
 Together, we gathered a bulk trash pile and 15 bags of trash in a little under two hours.

-Most recently, our last larger clean up effort we did was May 23rd in Hollywood by the 101 Entrance by Marathon & N. Ardmore Street.
+On May 23rd in Hollywood by the 101 Entrance by Marathon & N. Ardmore Street.
 Unfortunately, a lot of litter and trash gets blown in this spot due to the traffic and wind, so this is an amazing spot to continue to clean up every now and then.
 Thank you to our volunteers Raquel, Joanna, Amanda, Alexa and her two children, Jenabah, Amairani, Rosie, Juliet, and others!
 With everyone's help, we cleared 35 bags and a large bulk trash pile for pick up.

 Overall, we were very proud with the outcome of all cleanups thus far!
 The process has many moving parts, between prepping, scouting locations and submitting paperwork to the city.
 It's a blessing that the city is able to provide tools such as bags, masks, gloves, shovels, and rakes.
 Any monetary donations we received were used for water and refreshments, extra covid-19 precaution, safety glasses and sheilds, garden gloves, and additional first aid.